reactexcel/fmclarity/ROADMAP.md

 -----------

 -----------
+* Button hover state is currently modified using opacity, should be set using less command background-color:darken(@color)
 * Services should be filtered according to selected facility
 * When a new facility is created it doesn't have default areas or services
 * Team settings: Edit view of every member just shows current member
+* Team settings: When person removed from a team they should be deselected

 * Remove underscore prefix from fields in models
 * Include date attended, date finalised, date reviewed in issue data